awsdocs/amazon-athena-user-guide/doc_source/msck-repair-table.md

 ## Troubleshooting<a name="msck-repair-table-troubleshooting"></a>

 After you run `MSCK REPAIR TABLE`, if Athena does not add the partitions to the table in the AWS Glue Data Catalog, check the following:
-+ Make sure that the AWS Identity and Access Management \(IAM\) role has a policy that allows the `glue:BatchCreatePartition` action\.
++ **AWS Glue access** – Make sure that the AWS Identity and Access Management \(IAM\) role has a policy that allows the `glue:BatchCreatePartition` action\.
+For more information, see [Allow glue:BatchCreatePartition in the IAM policy](#msck-repair-table-troubleshooting-allow-gluebatchcreatepartition-in-the-policy) later in this document\.
-+ Make sure that the role has a policy with sufficient permissions to access Amazon S3, including the [https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_DescribeJob.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_DescribeJob.html) action\.
++ **Amazon S3 access** – Make sure that the role has a policy with sufficient permissions to access Amazon S3, including the [https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_DescribeJob.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_DescribeJob.html) action\.
 For an example of which Amazon S3 actions to allow, see the example bucket policy in [Cross\-account access in Athena to Amazon S3 buckets](cross-account-permissions.md)\.
-+ Make sure that the Amazon S3 path is in lower case instead of camel case \(for example, `userid` instead of `userId`\)\.
++ **Amazon S3 object key casing** – Make sure that the Amazon S3 path is in lower case instead of camel case \(for example, `userid` instead of `userId`\), or use `ALTER TABLE ADD PARTITION` to specify the object key names\.
+For more information, see [Change or redefine the Amazon S3 path](#msck-repair-table-troubleshooting-change-or-redefine-the-amazon-s3-path) later in this document\.
 + **Query timeouts** – `MSCK REPAIR TABLE` is best used when creating a table for the first time or when there is uncertainty about parity between data and partition metadata\.
 If you use `MSCK REPAIR TABLE` to add new partitions frequently \(for example, on a daily basis\) and are experiencing query timeouts, consider using [ALTER TABLE ADD PARTITION](alter-table-add-partition.md)\.
-+ **Partitions missing from filesystem** – If you delete a partition manually in Amazon S3 and then run `MSCK REPAIR TABLE`, you may receive the error message Partitions missing from filesystem\.
++ **Partitions missing from file system** – If you delete a partition manually in Amazon S3 and then run `MSCK REPAIR TABLE`, you may receive the error message Partitions missing from filesystem\.
 This occurs because `MSCK REPAIR TABLE` doesn't remove stale partitions from table metadata\.
 To remove the deleted partitions from table metadata, run [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md) instead\.
 Note that [SHOW PARTITIONS](show-partitions.md) similarly lists only the partitions in metadata, not the partitions in the file system\.
 + **"NullPointerException name is null" error**

   If you use the AWS Glue [CreateTable](https://docs.aws.amazon.com/glue/latest/webapi/API_CreateTable.html) API operation or the AWS CloudFormation [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html) template to create a table for use in Athena without specifying the `TableType` property and then run a DDL query like `SHOW CREATE TABLE` or `MSCK REPAIR TABLE`, you can receive the error message FAILED: NullPointerException Name is null\.